 Vulnerability reports are an opportunity to prevent a cyber security incident before it occurs.
 Vulnerabilities reported to CERT NZ range in severity and complexity.

-60 vulnerabilities were reported to CERT NZ in 2019, with 20 being managed under our Coordinated Vulnerability Disclosure (CVD) service.
-The CVD policy is used when the person reporting the vulnerability doesn’t want, or has been unable, to contact the vendor directly themselves.
+55 vulnerabilities were reported to CERT NZ in 2020, with seven being managed under our Coordinated Vulnerability Disclosure (CVD)* service.

 What we’ve done